istio/istio.io/content/docs/examples/advanced-gateways/wildcard-egress-hosts/index.md

     istio-egressgateway-with-sni-proxy-79f6744569-pf9t2   2/2       Running   0          17s
     {{< /text >}}

-1. Create a service entry with a static address equal to 127.0.0.1 (`localhost`), and disable mutual TLS on the traffic directed to the new service entry:
+1. Create a service entry with a static address equal to 127.0.0.1 (`localhost`), and disable mutual TLS for traffic directed to the new service entry:

     {{< text bash >}}